PranayWara/fundemental_project/README.md

 * pytest-cov

 ### CI Server:
-Using Jenkins I was able to test my application which has been directly pushed to my github repository:
+Using Jenkins I was able to test my application which has been directly pushed to my github repository.
+This was done by creating a new VM and installing jenkins and giving it the ability to sudo install.
+By opening port 8080 I could use to write the following script:
-Using the script:

     #!/bin/bash
     sudo apt-get install python3 -y